murari-1203/Haven-Stay/README.md

 ## 📖 Overview

 HavenStay is a full-stack web application that allows users to discover, share, and manage unique vacation rentals.
-Inspired by Airbnb, the platform provides a seamless experience for property listing, image management, location visualization, and user reviews.
+Inspired by Airbnb, the platform provides a seamless experience for property listing, image management, location visualization, user reviews, and automated email notifications.

-The project follows the MVC architecture and implements secure authentication, cloud image storage, interactive maps, and role-based authorization.
+The project follows the **MVC architecture** and implements secure authentication, cloud image storage, interactive maps, role-based authorization, and transactional emails via Resend.

 ---